Aldrumo/default-page/README.md

-# default-page
+# Default Page
-The default page if no routes are loaded
+The default page shown if no routes / pages have been created wtihin PalaceCMS.